nagyist/StackDeployer/README.md

 	lib/dmg/conditional/TestName/readme.txt

+**The below does not apply as filestorm is not working.**

 	Exclusive to the filestorm DMG creation, you can place files that need to be installed in the following folders:

 		lib/dmg/always/installer/

 		lib/dmg/conditional/TestName/installer/

 	There are some special filenames for files placed in the installer directory:

 		license.txt

 	This will be shown before installation starts.
 The user has to accept before he can continue installation.

 		readme.txt / readme.html

 	This text file will be shown after the installation has happened.

 		*.sh

 	These shell scripts will be executed after the installation has happened.

 		*.stack

 These stacks will also be installed.